RathanVishnu/aws_resource_tracker/README.md

 # aws_resource_tracker

-this ia project to monitor the aws resources used with shell scripting
+this is a project to monitor the aws resources used with shell scripting